wooster0/easy6502/README.md

 # Running

-Go to https://skilldrick.github.io/easy6502/#first-program and copy-paste the program you want to run into the simulator, press "Assemble" and then "Run".
+Go to http://6502.cdot.systems/, copy & paste the program you want to run, press "Assemble" and then "Run".

-# Screenshots
+# Screenshots of some programs

 ## `rainbow.asm`